Extract from Facial Enhancement Acupuncture: Clinical Use and Application by Paul Adkins

 THE OFFICIALS OF THE EARTH ELEMENT

-The Stomach is referred to as the ‘Official of Rotting and Ripening Food and Drink’, it digests the food that it receives and also controls the creation of waste by-products.
-We have observed that when something is out of balance it can affect the Mind as well as the Body.
-Someone with a Stomach imbalance may have a very vacant look about them, they are unable to digest any facts or information that may be provided, this information will have to be condensed and fed to them in small sections so that they are able to take these facts on board.
+The Stomach is referred to as the ‘Official of Rotting and Ripening Food and Drink’; it digests the food that it receives and also controls the creation of waste by-products.
+We have observed that when something is out of balance, it can affect the Mind as well as the Body.
+Someone with a Stomach imbalance may have a very vacant look about them; they are unable to digest any facts or information, it will have to be condensed and fed to them in small sections so that they can take these facts on board.
 If too much information is thrown at them they will show signs of confusion and also anxiety.

 Some readers may think that the image of a road haulage system does not do justice to the wisdom and beauty of this system of medicine, but in truth there is no better example from our daily lives than this.
 When food has been harvested, stored, or brought to market, it has to be taken to where it is needed as soon as possible or it will rot.
 Exactly the same applies within the body, mind and spirit.
 (Worsley, J.R.
 1998, p.13.7)

 As with the Stomach, similar distress can manifest itself when the Official of the Spleen is imbalanced.
 The Spleen is the transporter and if this function is not working smoothly, then worry, and stress can set in, which can cause as much of a problem as a physical slow down or blockage in the Body.